hftay/tic-tac-toe/readme.md

 # Tic-Tac-Tropical
+#### play a game of tropical tic-tac-toe at: https://hftay.github.io/tic-tac-toe/

 ## Objective
 * two player take turns to place their token on a gameboard
 * first player to create a row of tokens the length of the board wins
+* size of gameboard customisable in browser

 ## Technologies used:
 * HTML5, CSS3, Javascript